sourcegraph/handbook/content/departments/security/admin-access-internal-instances.md

 ## How it works

+### New direct method
+Site-admin access can now be granted instantly using our new Entitler service.
+You can request the bundle by typing `/access_request` and in the 'Search permission' box type 'dotcom'.
+You will see the set 'Dotcom direct site-admin'.
+Set your desired duration, make sure you add a nice justification and you're good to go!
+Access should be granted within less than a minute.

+> [!NOTE]
+> This requires users to have a *verified* @Sourcegraph.com email account as their primary email.

+If you have any issues with the integration, please drop a message in #discuss-security.

+### Deprecated SOAP method

 Internal instances use the same login method for site-admin access to customer Cloud instances: [Sourcegraph Operator Auth Provider (SOAP)](../cloud/technical-docs/oidc_site_admin.md#sourcegraph-teammate-access-to-cloud-instances).
 Any employee can request site-admin access for up to 12h with automatic approval.

 For sourcegraph.com use the following instructions (or substitute the URL and Entitle request for other instances)